dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 %endmacro
 ```

 What the macro `nopax7jmp` does is it generates blocks of assembly code.
 Each block comprises either `times 7 nop ax` following the unconditional `jmp` to the start of the next 32-bytes aligned region or just `times 8 nop ax`.
-The sole macro argument specifies the total number of such blocks to generate so that they alternate each other.
+The macro argument specifies the total number of such blocks to generate so that they alternate each other.

 Running the example with perf we have the following results:

 ![upload-image]({{ "/assets/img/uops-cache-miss-gran/uops-hits-jmp.png" | relative_url }})

 Results depicted on the second plot meet our expectations perfectly.
 All of the uops are delivered from the DSB, while MITE is staying idle.
-Moreover the result is exactly the same as we saw on the previous example.
+Moreover the result is exactly the same as we saw in the previous example.
 This is because `nop ax` and the near jump instruction `jmp` are both decoded into a signle micro-op.

 The key difference with the previous example can be observed on the first plot.
 As can be seen adding `jmp`s in the middle of cache lines causes additional instruction fetch tag lookup even thought the target is located within the same cache line.
 Recalling IAOM/2.5.2.2:

 > Once micro-ops are delivered from the legacy pipeline, fetching micro-ops
 > from the Decoded ICache can resume only after the next branch micro-op.

+we can get a direction for further steps in the research.
 It might mean that MITE to DSB switches and probably the DSB lookup itself is connected to the Instruction Fetch (IF) tag lookup.
-To get more insights consider an example where an L1I line contains 32-bytes chunk that do not fit the DSB.
+To get more insights consider an example where an L1I line contains a 32-bytes chunk that do not fit the DSB.

 ### Overflowing DSB with too many uops

-To check how the DSB behaves when micro-ops cannot fit it we can consider an example containing more then 18 consecutive `nop` instructions within a 32-byte chunk.
-Here it is:
+To check how the DSB behaves when micro-ops cannot fit it we can consider an example containing more then 18 consecutive `nop` instructions within a 32-bytes chunk.
+For example:

 ```
 %macro nopax8nop19jmp 1